callhimsaalim/repos-where-i-learn/README.md

+## A Reddit_clone
-"#A Reddit_clone, Where i learn new tech and implement "
+Where i learn new tech and implement

+## Tech stack
+Typescript
+Mikro-orm